 Data preservation will depend on potential reuse value, whether there are obligations to either retain or destroy data, and the resources required to properly curate the data and ensure that it remains usable in the future.
 In some circumstances, it may be desirable to preserve all versions of the data (e.g. raw, processed, analyzed, final), but in others, it may be preferable to keep only selected or final data (e.g. transcripts instead of audio interviews).

 Where will you deposit your data for long-term preservation and access at the end of your research project?

 - The issue of data retention should be considered early in the research lifecycle.
 Data-retention decisions can be driven by external policies (e.g. funding agencies, journal publishers), or by an understanding of the enduring value of a given set of data.
 The need to preserve data in the short-term (i.e. for peer-verification purposes) or long-term (for data of lasting value), will influence the choice of data repository or archive.
 A helpful analogy is to think of creating a 'living will' for the data, that is, a plan describing how future researchers will have continued access to the data.

-- If you need assistance locating a suitable data repository or archive, please contact your Library.
+- If you need assistance locating a suitable data repository or archive, please contact the Library at email@example.com.